ctmakro/midifun/readme.md

     $ python download.py
     ```

-2. convert all downloaded and extracted midi files into our event stream representation, then save as `converted.npz`.
+2. convert all downloaded and extracted midi files into our event stream representation(an array of 8-bit integers), then save as `converted.npz`(numpy array format).
 RNN models could take that representation as their input.

     ```bash
     $ python datasource.py